NetaHT/python-course-assignments-2025/day04/README.md

 **Output:** gene location- chromosome, genetic distance and recombination rate.
 **Data source:**(NCBI)[https://www.ncbi.nlm.nih.gov/] website.\
 **Warnings:**
-1. The program warns the user in case of ambigous gene name- a name that can refer to multuple genes.
+1. The program warns the user in case of ambigous gene name- a name that can refer to multuple genes - e.g. cad.
 2. The program Let's the user know when one of the genes is close to a centromere, according to parameters that I found in an article, as no recombination occurs in these regions in the fly.\
 **Dependecies:** requests